 The Audit: 14 Months of Data Entry

 One of the first things I realized is that the brain-health market is a lot like the unregulated tax prep industry—lots of big promises, very little transparency, and a whole lot of hidden fees.
-I started by looking at my 'First 30 Days' data—you can actually see My First 30 Days Testing Brain Supplements — An Accountant’s Audit of Mental ROI if you want to see the baseline I was working from.
+I started by looking at my baseline data.
+You can actually see My First 30 Days Testing Brain Supplements — An Accountant’s Audit of Mental ROI if you want to see how rough the numbers looked at the start.
 Back then, I was just guessing.
-Now, I have data.
-I’ve spent an average of $82.40 per month on various 'inputs.'
+Now, I have over a year of data.
+I’ve spent an average of roughly eighty dollars per month on various 'inputs.'
 Some were total write-offs.
-I tried one budget brand—Neuro-Thrive—and while the price seemed like a good entry point at the time, my SMS didn't budge more than 0.2 points over six weeks.
+I tried one budget brand—Neuro-Thrive—and while the price seemed like a good entry point at the time, my SMS didn't budge much over six weeks.
 It was like paying for a premium software subscription and only getting the 'read-only' version.

 The High-End Audit: NeuroPrime